loganfranken/presentations/introduction-to-web-accessibility/README.md

 ### Navigation

 * Provide links to "skip" to the main area of content
-* Provide links to related web pages
-* Provide a directory of pages within a website (e.g. sitemap or table of contents)
+* Provide a sitemap
-* Provide users with the ability to search your website
+* Provide a search feature
-* Provide "breadcrumb" navigation to assist users in navigating your website
-* Clearly indicate the user's current location within the website and how it relates to the rest of the website
-* Clearly identify how the current web page relates to other web pages within the website

 #### Resources